justeattakeaway/pie/apps/pie-docs/src/foundations/typography/code.md

 ### How to subset a font

-To subset a base font like the one we use, you will need to use a command line tool called `pyftsubset` which is [available as part of the fonttools library](https://github.com/fonttools/fonttools).
-For more information on installing `pyftsubset`, [see this blogpost](https://markoskon.com/creating-font-subsets/#install-fonttools) which explains how to do that and covers any associated dependencies you'll also need (such as `pip`).
+To subset a base font like the one we use, you will need to use a command line tool called `pyftsubset` which is available as part of the fonttools library.
+For more information on installing `pyftsubset`, see this blogpost which explains how to do that and covers any associated dependencies you'll also need (such as `pip`).

-Once you have `pyftsubset` installed, you can then optimise your font!
+Once you have `pyftsubset` installed you can optimise your font!

-For JETSansDigital, we create two subsets; base and extended.
-To create our base subset, we run `pyftsubset` on `JETSansDigital-Regular.ttf`, `JETSansDigital-Bold.ttf` and `JETSansDigital-ExtraBold.ttf`, with the following rules:
+For JETSansDigital, we subset the `JETSansDigital-Regular.ttf`, `JETSansDigital-Bold.ttf` and `JETSansDigital-ExtraBold.ttf`, with the following rules:

 ```sh
 # JETSansDigital-Regular